 10 Steps to Avoid Bad Credit

-Credit rating is thehistory one’s debt and payments.
+Credit rating is a score accumulated from analyzing one’s debt and payments over a long period of time.
 Banks and financial institutions rely on credit ratings and scores to determine the default risk and the interest rate that justifies the risks associated with various loans.

 Lots of people stress over their credit rating while others are puzzled by the level of its significance in their life.
 As you already know, credit history plays an important role in your everyday decisions.
 The better your credit rating is, the lower the interest rate you qualify for, which will basically lower the cost of acquisition and enable you to buy more.